 \section{Appendix}

-In this appendix, we will provide all proofs of the theorems and lemmas stated in Sections~\ref{sec:3} and \ref{sec:4}.
-Now, we give the following lemmas. \begin{lem} Let $g$ be an arbitrary circular density satisfying Assumption 1.
-Then
+In this appendix, we provide all proofs of the theorems and lemmas stated in Sections~\ref{sec:3} and \ref{sec:4}.
+We give the following lemmas. \begin{lem} Let $g$ be an arbitrary circular density satisfying Assumption 1.
+Then,

 where $\Pi = (-\pi,\pi]$,